-During the Intake, clients should be informed of the case management services available that can assist with improving health outcomes and gain self-sufficiency.
-The information collected during the Intake process provides the basis to obtain informed consent for case management services and conducting the comprehensive needs assessment.
-The following are the objectives of an Intake process:
+During intake, clients should be informed of the case management services available that can assist with improving health outcomes and gain self-sufficiency.
+The information collected during the intake process provides the basis to obtain informed consent for case management services and conducting the comprehensive needs assessment.
+The following are the objectives of an intake process: